Dr. Simon Paul Atkinson (PFHEA)

 I invite you to read and share your insights.
 If I can help you or your institution in any way, please get in contact

-Simon was the Associate Dean of Teaching Enhancement, Scholarship and Research at BPP University (2011-2018) where he took a leading role in the enhancement of teaching through the educational design of qualifications in academic practice (PGCPHE) and recognition of professional practice in the form of the HEA accredited CPD Framework, Headway.
+He was formerly the Associate Dean of Teaching Enhancement, Scholarship and Research at BPP University (2011-2018) where he took a leading role in the enhancement of teaching through the educational design of qualifications in academic practice (PGCPHE) and recognition of professional practice in the form of the HEA accredited CPD Framework, Headway.
 Simon also led institutional strategy and development in use of online learning environments and in the Scholarship and Research Agenda.
 Simon became a Principal Fellow of the Higher Education Academy in 2015.
 He was the lead author of the 2012-2013 HEA Internationalisation Change Academy project POISE.

 Simon joined BPP University College in 2011 from a role at the LSE as an Educational Developer (Academic Staff Development) with the Teaching and Learning Centre where he taught modules on ‘developing teaching practice’, ‘lecturing’, and course design’ (2010-11).
 He was formerly the Director of Teaching & Learning at the College of Education, Massey University, New Zealand, supporting the implementation of new blended learning delivery approaches and teaching a 100% online distance module entitled 'Education in the Digital Age'.

 He joined Massey as Strategic e-Learning Advisor in 2008.
 Simon was formally Acting Director of the Learning & Teaching Support Unit, Head of the Centre for Learning Development, and Head of eLearning at the University of Hull from 2003-2008.
 At Hull, Simon led the development of the International College, provided capacity building consultancy for distance learning through the British Council, and established new transitional programmes for HE and a new television studio resource.